What Happens When I Report Sexual Harassment to the University?

 - Conducting a follow-up review to ensure that the resolution has been implemented effectively.

 Either party can terminate the process at any time.
-The Title IX Officer also may terminate the process if it appears that alternative resolution will not be successful.
+The Title IX Coordinator also may terminate the process if it appears that alternative resolution will not be successful.
 If the alternative resolution process is terminated or either party chooses not to agree to the alternative resolution process, either the formal investigation process or the DOE grievance process (if applicable) will generally be used to resolve the conflict.

 Who will know about my report?